 In January 2020, the sky over Sweden delivered an early valentine to people on the ground in the form of a heart-shaped hole in the clouds.
 Unfortunately, the sky appeared heartless to NASA satellites looking down from above.
 But other cases of the unusual atmospheric display—so-called “fallstreak holes”—dotted the sky that month over the southern United States.

 The natural-color (above) and false-color (below) images on this page, acquired on January 29, 2021, show fallstreak holes west of Atlanta, Georgia.
 The natural-color image further below shows a similar scene on January 7, 2021, northwest of Miami, Florida.
-The locations are more than 500 miles apart, but the physics behind the phenomenon is the same.
+The locations are more than 500 miles (800 kilometers) apart, but the physics behind the phenomenon is the same.
 All of the images were acquired by the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA’s Terra satellite.

 Fallstreak holes, also known as hole-punch clouds, are the result of cold air temperatures and atmospheric instability.
 Viewed from below, it can appear as if part of the cloud is falling out of the sky.
 As it turns out, that is actually what’s happening.